 4. Execute Startup Investment & Celebrate

-Here are 2 last tips for crossing the final hurdle:
+Here are 3 last tips for crossing the final hurdle:

 - Celebrate 🎉: once everything is completed, pat yourself on the back!
 Closing an SPV is a huge effort.
+If the startup provides any merchandise, I personally share it with my SPV investors whenever we have in person meetings or by mail.

 How Do SPV Platforms Facilitate SPV Investments?

-What Are The Top 8 SPV Platforms?
+What Are The Go To SPV Platforms?

 How Do CRMs Streamline SPVs?